 Chapter four gave the data presentation and analysis, the statistical analysis of the information obtained through the questionnaire was carried out in this chapter and the findings made from the data were discussed.

 Chapter five summarized and concluded the project with relevant recommendations.
-The major finding as contained in the project on the audience rating of the 2019 presidential election in Lagos state, was that the elections were rigged in favor of the incumbent president.
+The major finding as contained in the project on the audience rating of the 2019 presidential election in Lagos state was that the elections were rigged in favor of the incumbent president.

 5.2 Conclusions

 By looking at the information presentation in this research, it was evident that the audience perception of the 2019 presidential election was more negative than positive while a great percentage of the sample population were indifferent towards the elections and voting in the country.
 Some of the reasons behind the indifference were stated to be as a result of their previous experiences with the parties and politics, while others were indifferent because of ethnicity and religious values.
-When one reviews the identified literature, only one conclusion can be obtained, that the resident audience from Lagos state are not satisfied by the way elections are run in the country.
+When one reviews the identified literature, only one conclusion can be obtained, that the resident audience from Lagos state is not satisfied by the way elections are run in the country.

 The literature also identifies that most Lagos state citizens between the age of 18-25 years did not participate in the 2019 presidential elections.
 This could be understandable for those of the current age of 18 years, as they were legally not allowed to participate in the last elections but what then can be said about the citizens between the age 19-25 years who did not participate and are not willing to do so even in the next elections.
-The government must motivate these percentage of citizens to participate by creating avenues where educated and informed youthful exorbitance is noticed, and eradicating any trace of foul play in the presidential government.
+The government must motivate this percentage of citizens to participate by creating avenues where educated and informed youthful exorbitance is noticed, and eradicating any trace of foul play in the presidential government.

 There is a strong relationship between the audience rating and the election turnouts.
 The study analyzed the factors that influence the audience rating of the 2019 presidential elections, weighing them against their effect on the future presidential elections.
 Some of the factors that influence the audience rating, as uncovered during the data collection and analysis are: news, sentiments and previous experience with political party.
 Above all three the dominant factor was the news factor.
 States have their respective state owned media and this state media directly works under the influence of the state Governor, if the state Governor runs under a particular party, news information from the state media will be filtered to favor the incumbent state party.
 The relationship between the factors that influence the audience rating and its effects on the future presidential elections were found to be high and significant as presented in the views of the Lagos state populace.